Jacques-Philippe/vInc/README.md

 # How the executable was made

-We use [yarn package pkg](https://classic.yarnpkg.com/en/package/pkg) to create executables from our nodejs project.
+We use `yarn pack`, which really is just `npm pack`.
+You can find more documentation about this process [here](https://docs.npmjs.com/cli/v8/using-npm/developers#what-is-a-package)
+As such, any files which are meant to be excluded from the build are specified in our `.npmignore` file.